 17 Realistic Things People Do on Their Work Breaks to Slow Down and Reduce Stress

-Things people do on their work breaks can make a bigger impact on stress than most of us realize.
+Things people do on their work breaks to slow down can make a bigger impact on stress than most of us realize.

 These tiny, everyday pauses — stepping outside for fresh air, stretching, making tea, or simply sitting in your car — help your nervous system reset in minutes.
 They’re simple, realistic habits that bring a sense of calm back into busy days and make your workday feel less overwhelming and more manageable.